ibm-cloud-docs/hs-crypto/byohsm-deploy.md

 | Signing key label | The label or name of the Signing key (SKEY).
 It is used for data authentication such as data signing and verification. |
 | Import key label | The label or name of the Import key (IKEY). {{site.data.keyword.hscrypto}} uses this key to encrypt or decrypt key materials to be imported. |
 | Transit Key Encryption Key label prefix | The label prefix of the Transit Key Encryption Key that is used for securely importing your own keys. |
-{: caption="Table 2.
-Information needed for Bring Your Own HSM" caption-side="bottom"}
+{: caption="Information needed for Bring Your Own HSM" caption-side="bottom"}

 ## What's next
 {: #deploy-hsm-next}

 After you collect all the information needed and set up the network connectivity, you can contact IBM and [provision a {{site.data.keyword.hscrypto}} instance with Bring Your Own HSM](/docs/hs-crypto?topic=hs-crypto-provision&interface=ui).